-Data Integration (A)
+Data Integration (G)

-Opposed to activity-centric approaches, CH enables a tighter integration of processes, activities and data [MWR08, WMR10].
-Thereby, CH differentiates between free, restricted and mandatory data elements (cf. Fig. 19).
+Opposed to activity-centric approaches, CH enables a tighter integration of processes, activities and data (Mutschler & Weber & Reichert, 2008).
+As illustrated in Fig. 20, CH differentiates between free, restricted and mandatory data elements (van der Aalst & Weske & Grünbauer, 2005).
 Based on free data elements, business data not directly relevant for process control or activity inputs can be added to the process model.
 Free data elements are assigned to the case description (i.e., process model) and can be changed at any point in time while modeling the case (i.e., the process instance).
 All other data elements are associated with one or more activities, and are further subdivided into two categories.
 Restricted data elements can only be written in the context of the activities they are assigned to.
 Mandatory data elements require a value to complete the activity to which they belong.
-This affects requirements of categories Data, Activities, User Integration and Monitoring.